 ASOIF is governed by an executive body, the Council, which consists of eight individual members, all of which are leaders of Summer Olympic International Federations, and the ASOIF Executive Director.

-The ASOIF administration is presently located in Lausanne and is lead by the ASOIF Executive Director.
+The ASOIF administration is presently located in Lausanne and is led by the ASOIF Executive Director and Deputy Executive Director.